Mega Aerodactyl – What This Raid Boss Is

 | Special Cups | Not allowed | - |

-- Stay alive longer to maximize boost duration
+- Keep it on the field longer to maximize team damage boost

 Mega Aerodactyl Counters Guide